 It may sound obvious, but all products from FUN CULT / Nice have been and are my own original product.
 I am intuitive to and inspired by trends, but I do not create my pieces identical to trendy or commonly seen crafts.
 A lot of daydreaming, designing, and hard work go into creating each idea and FUN CULT piece!
 Certainly this contributes to the uniqueness and success of this handmade brand so far.
 I want my customers to be able to spot a FUN CULT piece when they see one- and you know what?
 It's worked!

 My ideas seem to come in spurts.
 I have a list and sketchbook that I keep on my tablet and phone, as well as a couple notebooks here and there.
 The list and sketches are endless!
 I’m very much inspired by the random things in life that become home decor.
-You know, like a souvenir party favor you keep on your desk, a movie ticket that sits in your ring dish, or a favorite scarf that you prefer to keep in view rather than tuck away.
+You know, things like a souvenir party favor you keep on your desk, a movie ticket that sits in your ring dish, or a favorite scarf that you prefer to keep in view rather than tuck away.
 It's these things that really make a space your home and I like to think I create pieces that reflect, and easily fit into, such an effortlessly cool aesthetic.

 What Makes FUN CULT So Fun

 FUN CULT likes to celebrate the silly inside jokes of best friends, random family traditions, super custom party themes, favorite lyrics and quotes..you know, all of the special things that bond you with your people.
 All of us are part of a fun cult of some sort!
 Represent with FUN CULT’s original handmade home decor + party pieces.